Armend Dallku

-Armend Sabit Dallku (born 16 June 1983) is an Albanian professional football coach and former player who is a current manager of Dukagjini, he represented Albania at under-21 and full international level collecting 64 international senior caps between years 2005–2013 and becoming part of top ten of list of Albania international footballers, remaining until March 2017 when he was overwrited by national side captain at the time Ansi Agolli.
+Armend Sabit Dallku (born 16 June 1983) is an Albanian professional football coach and former player who is a current manager of Vushtrria.
+He represented Albania at under-21 and full international level, collecting 64 international senior caps between years 2005–2013, thus becoming part of top ten of list of Albania international footballers, remaining until March 2017, when he was overwrited by national side captain at the time, Ansi Agolli.

 Club career

 Early career

 Dallku was born in Vushtrri, and began his career at his hometown club KF Kosova Vushtrri. before transferring to Prishtina.
 Dallku's professional career started off in 2003 when he signed up with KF Prishtina.
 He spent the 2002–03 season there.
 In 2004, he moved to Elbasani, playing 25 games in all competitions.

 Vorskla Poltava

 In the summer of 2005, Dallku joined Ukrainian side Vorskla Poltava in the Ukrainian Premier League.
 He became one of the team's key players of the defending line.
 He scored two goals during the 2006–07 season.

 On 1 May 2016, Dallku announced his retirement from professional football at the end of the season via a Facebook status.
 Fourteen, Dallku played his final match as a professional footballer in a 1–0 home loss to Oleksandriya in the final day of the season, ending thus his 13-year career, 11 of them with Vorskla Poltava.